-CO4: Develop a solution for a given problem using modular approach, file I/O
+CO-4: Develop solution for a given problem using modular approach and perform file handling

 Introduction to Programming: Introduction to components of a computer system (disks, memory, processor, where a program is stored and executed, operating system, compilers etc.).
 Idea of Algorithm: steps to solve logical and numerical problems.
 Representation of Algorithm: Flow chart / Pseudo code with examples.
-From algorithms to programs; source code, variables (with data types) variables and memory locations, syntax and logical errors in compilation, object and executable code .Arithmetic expressions and precedence
+From algorithms to programs; source code, variables (with data types) variables and memory locations, syntax and logical errors in compilation, object and executable code .Arithmetic expressions and precedence.